Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Hangqi.md

 ### 2025-05-30 still figuring out end; increase speed added
 End needs to be based on whether the fact that new blocks can be dropped or not.
 How exactly to do this is still unknown.
 Instead, I added an increasing speed function.

+### 2025-05-30 end done
+End screen completed.
+Though isEnd() might still needs a small fixing.
+Sometimes even when there is still a row left, the game renders as end.
+But no big deal.